Killing of Maria Colwell

 Maria Ann Colwell (26 March 1965 – 7 January 1973) was a British child who was killed by her stepfather in January 1973.
 The case was widely reported at the time and resulted in a public inquiry.

-Nearly 50 years after her death, the case of Maria Colwell has remained in the collective memory and is often referenced when similar cases come to light, such as the deaths of Victoria Climbié in 2000, Peter Connelly in 2007 and Daniel Pełka in 2012, and in government papers on the subject of safeguarding of children.
+Over 50 years after her death, the case of Maria Colwell has remained in the collective memory and is often referenced when similar cases come to light, such as the deaths of Victoria Climbié in 2000, Peter Connelly in 2007 and Daniel Pełka in 2012, and in government papers on the subject of safeguarding of children.

-Maria was one of six siblings and was survived by her three half-brothers and two half-sisters, as well as her foster parents Bob and Doris Cooper, with whom she spent six years of her life.
+Maria was the fifth of seven siblings and was survived by her three elder brothers and sister and her younger half-brother and half-sister, as well as her foster parents, Bob and Doris Cooper, with whom she spent six years of her life.

 Life and death

 Maria was born on 26 March 1965.
 When she was a few months old, her father, Raymond Colwell, died, and subsequently Maria and her siblings were all placed in foster care.
 In 1966, she was placed with her aunt and uncle, Doris and Bob Cooper.
 There she was said to be very happy and well looked after.

 Her situation changed drastically when, on 22 October 1971, she returned to live with her biological mother, Pauline Kepple, and her husband, William Kepple, on the Whitehawk council estate in Brighton, England.

 William Kepple had children with Pauline, and the couple favoured those children over Maria without compunction; for example, Kepple bought his biological children ice cream and required Maria to watch as they ate it, having refused to buy any for her.
 Many neighbours and teachers communicated concerns to various agencies.
 Nevertheless, even though she appeared "almost a walking skeleton", Maria was allowed to remain with the Kepples and her half-siblings.

 On the night of 6 January 1973, William Kepple arrived home at 11:30 pm to find Maria still awake and watching television.
 Her mother, fearing her drunk and violent husband, had kept Maria up.
 Maria refused to acknowledge him upon his return home, and he responded violently.
 He repeatedly kicked her, leaving her with severe injuries, both internal and external; then he went to bed.
 The following morning, he wheeled Maria in a pram to the Royal Sussex County Hospital in Brighton with severe internal injuries, including brain damage; she died shortly after arrival.
 Maria had an empty stomach when she died.
 Both her eyes were blackened and she had a fractured rib.

-Her grave in Portslade Cemetery, Brighton and Hove is marked by a small white marble statue of a winged angel.